-It is very important for us to keep GDPR at the center of Touchdown’s email solution.
+It is very important for us to keep GDPR at the center of marketing suite Touchdown.
 Our privacy by design is embedded at the core of how we handle personal data processes.
 We make sure that we have a data breach emergency plan, that your data is well-encrypted and able to be ported.
 Our Data Protection Officer makes sure that our data processing records are in order, our third-party providers are GDPR compliant, our documentation is up-to-date and that our teams are well-informed and trained to align GDPR compliance in their everyday work.

 GDPR is a law regulation officially employed since 25th May 2018.
 It aims at strengthening and unifying data protection of EU citizens.
 It was put into action by European Parliament and the Council of the European Union and the European Commission to replace EU Data Protection Directive (95/46/EC).
 Any company and organisation which is not compliant with this law framework may be subject to fines.